cristobalgrau/100-days-of-python/README.md

-# 100-days-of-python
+# 100 Days of Code: The Complete Python Pro Bootcamp

-100 Days of Code - Journey through The Complete Python Pro Bootcamp from Dr Angela Yu
+This is my journey through the Dr. Angela Yu's Udemy course: 100 Days of Code: The Complete Python Pro Bootcamp